 At the same time at work, I heard from numerous Muslim participants in the program who wanted to understand the Jewish community’s relationship to race in America and more specifically to the responses to George Floyd’s murder and subsequent protests.
 They wanted to go beyond the news headlines or the stories being told about the Jewish community to hear directly from us about how race impacted our lives and our communities.
 To that end, we put together a panel of three Jewish leaders, including a Jew of Color, who could speak to how their constituents and the broader Jewish community were responding at that moment.
 A synagogue rabbi, a Jewish Community Relations Counsel (JCRC) executive, and an activist provided multiple perspectives on the Jewish community’s response to the moment.
 Instead of narrating a single story, their divergent perspectives from their various positions of leadership reflected the multitude of reactions in our community, and some proved even contradictory, like how to engage in particular movements based on their professed or assumed positions on Israel-Palestine.

-Sharing about our community’s response with vulnerability, including our attempts and failures at fostering a more diverse community and working toward a more just society, lay the foundation for rich small-group discussions among Muslims and Jews and offered opportunity for us to learn from each other.
+Sharing about our community’s response with vulnerability, including our attempts and failures at fostering a more diverse community and working toward a more just society, laid the foundation for rich small-group discussions among Muslims and Jews and offered opportunity for us to learn from each other.
 It inspired a follow-up conversation between Muslim and Jewish colleagues discussing a Code Switch podcast about race in the Muslim community.
 Each of these sessions allowed us to fight against Adichie’s single story about the other.

 Last summer, I had another professional experience of combatting a single story, and this time within the Jewish community.
 Even within our own communities, we can flatten and simplify other people’s experiences and narratives without considering the complexity and diversity among us.
 In addition to my interfaith portfolio at SHI, I worked with colleagues to launch our first teen learning program.
 We ran a five-week intensive virtual program for 270 teens, with alumni of our Hevruta Gap Year and rabbinical school programs as facilitators.
 Towards the end of the program, Rabbi Cantor Angela Buchdahl, a Wexner Graduate Fellow/Davidson Scholar Alum from Class 8, spoke on a panel with an Israeli colleague about how Jews in America and Israel relate to one another.